msalvatore82/prueba-tecnica/README.md

 $ npm i
 ```

-Then, start the React frontend as well as the Sequelize backend via:
+Then, start the React frontend.

 ```
 $ npm start